AmosAidoo/chip8/README.md

 # chip8
 A CHIP-8 emulator in Javascript and p5.js(a great Javascript canvas library).
 Because of its simplicity, it is usually recommened as a first emulator one should try before going on to build complicated ones (though it is not necessary).
 I thought it would be fun so I decided to take on this project.
 It was cool and I totally enjoyed the process.
+You can even play pong and tetris on it :relieved: .
+Try it out.
 Visit ![https://amosaidoo.com/chip8](https://amosaidoo.com/chip8) to see the emulator in action.

 # Opcodes